Arya-NK/Arya-NK.github.io/_posts/2020-08-25-aws-cloudformation.md

       InstanceType: m1.small
 {% endhighlight %}

 You can also use mappings in conjunction with parameters to map a parameter value to a set of named values.
-Following is an example of the mapping parameter “EnvironmentType” to different AMI based on the AWS region.
+Following is an example of the mapping parameter `EnvironmentType` to different AMI based on the AWS region.

 {% highlight yaml %}Parameters:
     EnvironmentType: